anlerandy/timerClass/README.md

 ## **timer.launchTimer(callback, argument?)**

-Run the clock of the timer.
+Run the timer.
 Depending on `callback`, returns nothing or a wrapped promise.

 ### **callback**